 They also rest on the surface of the eye with a much higher degree of stability, remaining in place despite blinks and tears.
 In addition, the space behind the scleral contact stores fluids, maintaining the eye’s natural moisture and making these lenses a fantastic choice for dry eyes that cannot tolerate traditional contact lenses.

 These characteristics make them a comfortable, reliable choice for many patients whose eyes do not accept traditional contact lenses, including those with Keratoconus.
-Since scleral contacts are designed to fit each individual wearer, they require a lengthier measuring process.
+Since scleral contacts are designed to fit each individual wearer, they require a lengthier measuring process, usually involving the Eaglet Eye Surface Profiler.

 We also have available new technology for custom reverse geometry soft lenses for Keratoconus, Post-Surgical Ectasia and High Astigmatism.
 This can give visual acuity comparable to that of rigid options with all-day comfort that ensures all-day wear, every day.

 Ready to explore the options and find the contact lenses for Keratoconus that best suit your lifestyle?
-Dr. Barry Leonard and his staff have earned a reputation as the most trusted Keratoconus doctor in the area.
+Dr. Barry Leonard, Director of the California Keratoconus Center, has earned a reputation as the most trusted Keratoconus doctor for non-surgical Keratoconus Treatment in the area.
 We have the experience, knowledge, and advanced technology to make your contact fitting as quick and painless as possible.
-Call us today at 818-891-6711 to schedule your lens fitting!
+Call us today at 818-891-6711 to schedule your appointment!